Topsideboss2/cloud-resume-challenge/README.md

 # AWS-Cloud-Resume-Challenge

-## What is AWS Cloud Resume Challenge?
+## What is the AWS Cloud Resume Challenge?

 [The AWS Cloud Resume Challenge](https://cloudresumechallenge.dev) is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career in cloud.
 The project was published by Forrest Brazeal.